wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 Stable tag: trunk

 This Savings.com Plugin & Widget allows you to quickly create a coupon section on your WordPress website.
 It's kind of amazing.
 Really.
+NOTE: THE PLUGIN IS CURRENTLY BEING UPDATED.
+For a silmilar solution, please look at our iFrame.

 == Description ==
-**Before you begin, you must signup [HERE](http://ee.savings.com/about/affiliates/ "Sign up for the Savings.com Affiliate Program") in order to receive a Savings.com API Key needed to activate the plugin.**
+** Please note, the WordPress Plugin is currently being updated.
+If you are interested in partnering with Savings.com we also offer an iFrame for qualifying affiliates.
+Please go here for more information[HERE](http://ee.savings.com/about/affiliates/ "Sign up for the Savings.com Affiliate Program")**

 This is the absolute fastest, easiest and most effective way to add coupons to your WordPress site!
 Brought to you exclusively by Savings.com.

-Once you [are part of the Savings.com Affiliate program and receive your API Key](http://ee.savings.com/about/affiliates/ "Get my API key!") you can easily and quickly integrate the Savings.com WordPress Coupon Plugin and Widget into your website.
-This plugin and optional widget, allows you to monetize your website by giving you access to Savings.com's database of over 20,000 deals and coupons from over 9,000 national merchants - all with a few simple clicks!! **Take a look at the live demo [here.](http://www.savings-plugin-staging.com/staging1/testing-page/ "See plugin demo!")**
+With our iFrame you can easily and quickly integrate Savings.com deals into your website.
+This iFrame and optional widget, allows you to monetize your website by giving you access to Savings.com's database of over 20,000 deals and coupons from over 9,000 national merchants - all with a few simple clicks!! **Take a look at the live demo [here.](http://www.partnerwithsavings.com/iframe/ "See iFrame demo!")**

-Notable features:
+Notable features: (the iFrame has many similar features)

 * Plugin automatically adapts to your theme with minimal CSS adjustments required.
 * Search the entire Savings.com Database by store, brand or keyword.
 Results are delivered straight to your website and not redirected externally!